 Reserve your private charter yacht today, and set sail to the quaint and arduous Salamina during your next Saronic respite.

-Things to Do and See on Salamina
+Salamina Yacht Charters – Things to Do & See

-Museum of Folklore Arts & Culture : For a glimpse into Salamina’s intriguing history, the Museum of Folklore Arts & Culture offers visitors an impressive collection of local costumes, antique furniture, weaponry from various historical periods, pottery, and artistry; some of which dates back almost 300 years.
-Opened in Fall 1998, this haunt is also home to relics of the Greek War of Independence, icons of the post-Byzantine era, religious artifacts and sacred 18th- and 19th-century manuscripts.
+Museum of Folklore Arts & Culture: For a glimpse into Salamina’s intriguing history, the Museum of Folklore Arts & Culture offers visitors an impressive collection of local costumes, antique furniture, weaponry from various historical periods, pottery, and artistry; some of which dates back almost 300 years.
+Opened in Fall 1998, this haunt is also home to relics of the Greek War of Independence, icons of the post-Byzantine era, religious artifacts, and sacred 18th- and 19th-century manuscripts.

-Ambelákia: Just southeast of the island’s capital lies its ancient harbour and oldest town, Ambelákia; the site of the famous Battle of Salamis.
+Ambelákia: Just southeast of the island’s capital lies its ancient harbor and oldest town, Ambelákia; the site of the famous Battle of Salamis.
 While churches dating back to the 16th century, as well as remnants of the old Acropolis, still stand there today, the majority of the town’s ancient buildings can be found as ruins at the bottom of the Aegean Sea.

 Moulki: Named to honor the Greek hero, Ajax, Moulki was the site of the first Hellenic settlement on the island of Salamina.
 At the core of its village are two historic churches, the Metamorphosis of Sotira and Kimisis, both of which were originally built in the 11th or 12th century.
 Adding to Salamina’s history are two additional religious relics: the monastery of Saint Nikolaou Lemonion, dating back to the 18th century, and Saint John Kalabitou, a 10th-century Byzantine temple.